gillesvntnu/lightweight_segmentation/README.md

 and you should cite his thesis if you use this code.
 At the time of writing his thesis is not yet public.
 You can find a pdf copy in this repository:
 [masters_thesis_Anders_Kjelsrud.pdf](masters_thesis_Anders_Kjelsrud.pdf)
+Table 4.11 on page 70 is particularly interesting: the number of anatomical outliers for a model trained on HUNT4 and tested on CAMUS is halved compared to the baseline U-Net 1.
+Section 4.11 on page 65 described the final model.

 The original GitHub repository of Anders can be found here:
 [https://github.com/Anderzz/masters-thesis](https://github.com/Anderzz/masters-thesis).